Workplace Violence Prevention Program

 The University of Guelph has a Workplace Violence Prevention Policy, 851.01.17.
 This Workplace Violence Prevention Program (“Program”) supports this Policy.

-Any member of the University community who has reason to believe that s/he has been treated in a manner that violates the Workplace Violence Prevention Policy 851.01.17, or who witnesses behavior that might contravene this Policy, is encouraged to contact the University of Guelph Campus Community Police and/or the local Policing Authority.
+Any member of the University community who has reason to believe that s/he has been treated in a manner that violates the Workplace Violence Prevention Policy 851.01.17, or who witnesses behavior that might contravene this Policy, is encouraged to contact the University of Guelph Campus Safety Office and/or the local Policing Authority.

 Workers who believe they have been treated in a manner that violates the Policy are encouraged to report the situation:

 - Immediately to the University of Guelph Campus Safety Office at 519-824-4120 ext.
 2000 and/or the Local Policing Authority at 911

 - To his/her supervisor, or if the allegation is against the supervisor a person in authority

 - Complete a Workplace Violence Reporting Form and submit it to Occupational Health and Wellness (OHW)

 If a worker contacts you regarding an alleged case of workplace violence:

 - Promptly obtain first aid/medical aid for the worker as appropriate

 - Confirm that the incident has been reported to Campus Safety Office at 519-824-4120 ext.
 2000 or the Local Policing Authority at 911

 - Complete a Workplace Violence Reporting Form with the worker and submit to Occupational Health and Wellness with twenty-four (24) hours of the supervisor learning of the incident